On the Birational Nature of Lifting: Canonical Surface Singularities

 \subsection{Linearly reductive quotient singularities}

 Over the complex numbers and in dimension $2$, rational double points are also known as canonical singularities, Du~Val singularities, ADE singularities, or Kleinian singularities, and they coincide with the class of rational Gorenstein singularities.
-Moreover, these singularities are precisely those which are analytically quotients by finite subgroups of ${\rm SL}_2(\CC)$, see \cite{durfee} for an overview.
+Moreover, these singularities are precisely those which are analytically quotients by finite subgroups of ${\rm SL}_2(\CC)$, and we refer to \cite{durfee} for an overview.

-In positive characteristic, it is no longer true that every canonical surface singularity is a quotient of a smooth surface by a finite group; however, we show in Proposition \ref{canonical linearly reductive} that most canonical surface singularities are examples of the following type of singularity:
+In positive characteristic, it is no longer true that every canonical surface singularity is a quotient of a smooth surface by a finite group, see Remark \ref{linearly reductive remark} below.
+However, we show in Proposition \ref{canonical linearly reductive} that most canonical surface singularities are examples of the following type of singularity:

 \begin{Definition} A scheme over a field $k$ has \emph{linearly reductive quotient singularities} (resp.~ \emph{tame quotient singularities}) if it is \'etale locally isomorphic to the quotient of a smooth $k$-scheme by a finite linearly reductive group scheme (resp.~ finite \'etale group scheme of order prime to the characteristic of $k$). \end{Definition}